MStokluska/GraphQL-Tutorial/readme.md

 ```
 So, when `assignedTo` is accessed, we are going to filter through an array of `users` and return a `user` that has the `id` of matching `assignedTo`.

-Now our query should work just fine and I recommend you to play a little bit with queries in the playground to get a better understanding of GraphQL.
+The query should run error free now and I recommend you to play around with queries in the Playground to get a better understanding of GraphQL.

-- Next, let's add one more query to our server - let's say we would like our server to accept a user name and return with a `User` object of that name.
+- Next, we will add one more query to our server.
+Let's say we would like the server to accept a user name and return a `User` object of that name.
 First, we need to edit our ``typeDefs.graphql``:
 ```
 type Query {
     tasks: [Task!]!